 Mr Miller was a top aide to Jeff Sessions before he joined the Trump campaign.

 He often warmed up crowds before Mr Trump took the stage at rallies on the campaign trail and was subsequently named the national policy director for Mr Trump's transition team.
 He also served as the campaign's chief speechwriter.

-As a senior adviser, Mr Miller manages White House policy staff, speechwriting functions and ensure the implementation of the president-elect's policy.
-He belongs to the Bannon camp within the White House, rather than the traditional Republican base of power held by Mr Priebus.
+As a senior adviser, Mr Miller manages White House policy staff, speechwriting functions and ensures the implementation of the president-elect's policy.
+He belongs to the Bannon camp within the White House, rather than the traditional Republican base of power.